 - Theft of a law enforcement vehicle, fire truck, ambulance, or another government vehicle during an emergency

 You might also expect to have your license suspended, be ordered to participate in community service, be placed on probation, and complete a drug or alcohol treatment program.
-Your attorney can give you a better idea of which consequences you could be facing after carefully reviewing the circumstances of your case.
+Your attorney can give you a better idea of which consequences you could face after carefully reviewing your case’s circumstances.
+Contact an experienced Los Angeles DUI lawyer today to discuss your case and review the options you have to fight the charges of driving or taking a vehicle without consent.

 Challenging Charges Under CA Vehicle Code 10851

 Defending yourself when you have been charged with taking a vehicle without consent under California Vehicle Code §10851(a) can be challenging.
-However, there are certain defenses that could be used to obtain a charge reduction, dismissal, or acquittal.
+However, certain defenses could be used to obtain a charge reduction, dismissal, or acquittal.
 These defenses include:

-- You had the owner’s consent – The prosecutor can only obtain a conviction for joyriding if you did not have the vehicle owner’s consent to take the vehicle.
+- You had the owner’s consent – The prosecutor can only obtain a conviction for joyriding if you do not have the owner’s consent to take the vehicle.
 However, this consent cannot be presumed for this defense to be viable.

 - You believed you were the owner of the vehicle you took – If you were the rightful owner of the vehicle and are questioned, you should not be convicted of a crime under California Vehicle Code §10851(a).
 Your attorney will need to closely evaluate your claim of right to determine who the vehicle owner or owners are.